OnetapInc/chromy/README.md

 Sets the files to a file field that matches the selector.

- - selector: selector for specifing the file field.
+ - selector: selector for specifying the file field.
- - files: The array or string value that representate a local file path.
+ - files: The array or string value that represents a local file path.

 ##### .click(selector, options)

 ###### options

-waitLoadEvent(Default:false): If set to true, wait until load event is fired after click event is fired.
+waitLoadEvent(default: false): If set to true, wait until load event is fired after click event is fired.

 ##### .mouseMoved(x, y, options = {})